sandhyaparna/Data-Science/Modeling/Feature Engineering.md

 * Have enough examples - Rule of Thumb is to have atleast 5 examples of any particular value before we use it in the model.
 Eg-For each category of a variable there should be atleast 5 values of Prediction=0 & Prediction=1.
 For a numeric value - discretize bands and see if there are atleast 5 examples of each in that particular bin
 * Bring human insight to problem

+### Feature Crosses
+Feature crosses memorize data but goal of ML is generalization.
+Feature crosses memorize and only work on large datasets.
+Large the data, more powerful the feature crosses are
+* Brings power of non-linearity to linear models as feature crosses eg-x1x2 or x1^2 are non-linear
+* Crossing is only possible with categorical or discretized columns.

 ### Numeric
 When data is missing in the Numeric column - For that column create a new extra column to identify if the data is missing or not.
 If data is missing then 1 otherwise 0
 * Values as it is